airbytehq/airbyte/docs/connector-development/tutorials/build-a-connector-the-hard-way.md

 ![](../../.gitbook/assets/newsourcetutorial_sources_page.png)

-A new modal will popup prompting you for details of the new source.
+A new modal will prompt you for details of the new source.
 Type "Stock Ticker" in the Name field.
 Then, find your connector in the Source type dropdown.
 We have lots of connectors already, so it might be easier to find your connector by typing part of its name: